-The TOE is a mobile device to support enterprises and individual users alike.
-Based upon Android 7.1.2 with a Linux 4.4.63 kernel and improved by LG (for example, adding NIST approved cryptographic algorithms, strengthening X.509 certificate checking, bolstering keystore protection, and applying security patches) to meet the MDFPP requirements, the TOE provides wireless connectivity and provides an execution environment for mobile applications.
+The TOE is a mobile device that can support both enterprises and individual users.
+Based upon Android 8.0 with 4.9, 4.4, and 3.18 Linux kernels in the ThinQ, V30, and G6 devices respectively, and improved by LG (for example, by adding NIST approved cryptographic algorithms, strengthening X.509 certificate checking, bolstering keystore protection, and applying security patches) to meet the MDFPP requirements, the TOE provides wireless connectivity and provides an execution environment for mobile applications.